bwopez/uwu_maker/readme.md

 # Getting Started

-After getting the script you'll need to `pip install spotipy` and you'll be ready to run this script
+After getting the script you'll need to `pip install pyperclip` and you'll be ready to run this script

 # Usage